parthiban-repo/spring-product-catalogue/README.md

     - List all categories
     - List all products in specific category
     - Get all products with matching title keywords
-    - Pagination: Get products by page size and page number with optional columns sorting
+    - Pagination: Get products by page size and page number with optional column sorting
     - Update product details
     - Delete a product